Bedrock-OSS/stylish/docs/customcommand.md

-# CustomCmd – Custom Command decorator
+# `CustomCmd`

-Attach `@CustomCmd` to a class implementing the Minecraft `CustomCommand` shape.
-On startup, Stylish will instantiate and register it with the runtime's `customCommandRegistry`, wiring your `run` handler.
+Attach `@CustomCmd` to a class implementing the Minecraft Script API `CustomCommand`.
+The class must either have a static or instance `run` method which will be invoked when the command is ran.

 ## Example